ludios/hide-hacker-news-stories/README.md

 # Hide Reddit Trash

-This is a userscript that hides the links on the Hacker News homepage.
+This is a userscript to hide the stories on the Hacker News homepage.

 ## Install